Post

 </plist>

-Now you should have a certain level of understanding of GitHub Actions + Self-hosted Runner.
-In the next article, I will start with App (iOS) CI/CD as a case study, building the entire process step by step.
+Now you should have a certain understanding of GitHub Actions + Self-hosted Runner.
+In the next article, I will start building the entire process step-by-step using App (iOS) CI/CD as a case study.

 If you have any questions or suggestions, feel free to contact me.